Your Shortcut for Learning to Read in Chinese: 15 Common Phonetics and Radicals

 Start with the most common words

 You have probably already done this with your Chinese speaking skills, but starting out with the most common words is important because you can begin spotting them right away: in your readings, in a menu or walking around Chinese streets.
-Here’s a website solely devoted to this concept.

 This doesn’t mean you’ll be able to read entire newspapers or even menus with the most common words (because of how specific Chinese characters can be), but it’s a fantastic start!